EdAlegrid/m2m-can/README.md

     console.log('random', random);
   });

-  // read from CAN bus the temperatue frame data can.read('can0', {id:temp_id} , function(err, fdata){
+  // read temperature frame data from CAN bus using the temp_id can.read('can0', {id:temp_id} , function(err, fdata){
     if(err) return console.log('read error', err);